Chalwk/HALO-SCRIPT-PROJECTS/docs/discord/structure.md

-# Halo Script Projects (JSP) DISCORD CATEGORY/CHANNEL STRUCTURE:
+# Halo Script Projects (HSP) DISCORD CATEGORY/CHANNEL STRUCTURE:

 ## Not in a category: